christinebogdan/p6_DebugAndTestHRSaas/README.md

 3. **UNIT & INTEGRATION TESTS**: The Bills and NewBill files needed to be covered with unit and integration tests.
 4. **E2E TEST**: Write test plan for manual testing of employee path

-#### Preparation

-- **feature Investigation Form** on the main search algorithm to compare the two search algorithms developed and to indicate which is the recommended choice.
-- **test performance** and determine # of operations per second
-- UML **Activity Diagrams** for the core search algorithms
-- UML **Activity Diagram** for the entire search functionality including main serach and keyword search

-Details:

-- The search must be able to be done **via the main field** or **via the tags** (ingredients, utensils or device)
-- The main search begins when the **user enters 3 characters** in the search bar
-- The search is **updated for each new character** entered
-- The main search **displays** the first **results as soon as possible**
-- The ingredients, utensils and device fields of the **advanced search** only suggest recipes from those present on the page
-- **Search returns** must be an **intersection of results**.
-If tags "coconut" and "chocolate" are added to ingredients, results should show only recipes that have both coconut and chocolate

 ## Requirements

 - entirely cover Bills and NewBill files with tests